LPRowe/bowtie-defect-identification/README.md

     1. Set post-saw-damage-removal boolean.
         * True if wafer name starts with 00 or 02 and False otherwise
     1. Update savefile and datafile if necessary
+    1. If running multiple wafers at once, uncomment multi-wafer analysis section and comment out waferlist
+1.